percona/pmm-doc/docs/details/commands/pmm-admin.md

     `--force`
     : Remove service with that name or ID and all dependent services and agents.

+When you remove a service, collected data remains on PMM Server for the specified [retention period](../../faq.md#how-to-control-data-retention-for-pmm).

 #### `pmm-admin annotate`

 `pmm-admin annotate [--node|--service] <annotation> [--tags <tags>] [--node-name=<node>] [--service-name=<service>]`